VA Mental Health and Drug Rehab For Veterans.

 - Jason Yniguez,Clinical Therapist -Associate Marriage and Family Therapist, US Army Veteran

 We invested a large portion of time and effort to build this program.
 We provided military cultural training to our non-veteran team members that was facilitated by Courage To Call.
 We are active members of the San Diego Veterans Coalition and their Physical and Emotional Health Action Group.
-Our goals are to help reintegrate veterans into the community and make sure they know that their struggles are treatable.
+Our goals are to help reintegrate veterans into the community, improve their personal relationships, and make sure they know that their struggles are treatable.
 Too many veterans and active duty service members are succumbing to their struggles, never getting the opportunity to see the other side of the pain.
 We are committed to helping these members find peace and fulfillment in their lives.

 We can treat a wide spectrum of behavioral health issues for Veterans